e-id-admin/public-sandbox-trustinfrastructure/cookbook/README.md

 You can import the different endpoints of the agent by using the published swagger-doc that the agent provides.
 Make sure the settings (baseUrl and apiKey) match the configuration of the Docker Compose file if you followed the recommendation to adjust the security related settings.

+Note: When using Docker with WSL, your base URL for a local setup will only be accessible under http://127.0.0.1:8000/ instead of http://0.0.0.0:8000

 <img src="doc/postman_swagger-import.png" width="870">

 <img src="doc/postman_env-variable.png" width="870">